Savvii/openprovider-zone-export/README.md

 - MacOS, FreeBSD or Linux
 - [Composer 2.x](https://getcomposer.org/download/) installed
 - Git
-- PHP 8.0 or greater with the GMP, DOM and JSON extension enabled.
+- PHP 8.0 or greater with the GMP and DOM extension enabled.
 Can be installed on MacOS using [HomeBrew](https://brew.sh/)

 # Install
 ## Clone project & Composer Install